notatimelord/pill_reminder_application/README.md

 # Pill Reminder Application

 A full-stack **pill reminder and medication adherence platform** designed to run seamlessly on **desktop, mobile, and smartwatch-like interfaces**.
-The application helps users remember, track, and manage their daily medication routines with alerts, adherence monitoring, and an AI-assisted chatbot.
+The application helps users remember, track, and manage their daily medication routines with alerts and adherence monitoring.

 ---